 "Hi John, how are you?
 I just thought I would give you a ring about your outstanding orders.
 Unfortunately, we have noticed that payments for previous sales have fallen behind on your account, and these will need to be paid for before we can process the next set of orders.
-Are you able to fix this up today so we can continue on your order?"
+Can you fix this today so we can continue with your order?"